kanidm/kanidm/book/src/developers/designs/replication_coord.md

 The node is provided with the KRC TLS CA, and a configuration token.

-The node when configured contacts the KRC with it's configuration token as bearer authentication.
+The node when configured contacts the KRC with its configuration token as bearer authentication.
 The KRC uses this to determine and issue a replication configuration.
 Because the configuration token is signed by the KRC, a fraudulent configuration token can _not_ be used by an attacker to fraudulently subscribe a kanidm node.
 Because the KRC is contacted over TLS this gives the node strong assurances of the legitimacy of the KRC due to TLS certificate validation and pinning.

 The KRC must be able to revoke replication configuration tokens in case of a token disclosure.

-The node sends it's KRC, server UUID, and server repl public key to the KRC.
+The node sends its KRC token, server UUID, and server repl public key to the KRC.

 The configuration token defines the replication group identifier of that node.
 The KRC uses the configuration token _and_ the servers UUID to assign replication metadata to the node.
 The KRC